 The translation of health and medical research provides the best opportunity for populations to receive excellent health care and drive advances and breakthroughs in health care in Australia.

-NHMRC has recognised leading centres of collaboration in Australia that excel in the provision of research based health care and training through the Translation Centre Initiative (the Initiative) since 2014.
+NHMRC has recognised leading centres of collaboration in Australia that excel in the provision of research based health care and training through the Research Translation Centre Initiative (the Initiative) since 2014.

 NHMRC accreditation is valid for up to five years.

-To be accredited as a Research Translation Centre, interested groups must be an established partnership and meet NHMRC’s accreditation criteria.
+To be accredited as a Research Translation Centre, interested groups must be an established partnership and meet NHMRC’s assessment criteria.
 These criteria will be available when the call for accreditation opens.
 Applications for accreditation are assessed by a panel using the criteria for accreditation.
 Each panel provides a report following its assessment and feedback for applicants.
 Panel reports can be downloaded below.

 NHMRC accredited Research Translation Centres